vlino2015/calculator/README.md

 - git clone https://github.com/vlino2015/calculator.git
 - cd into the calculator directory
 - work with your classmates to build a calculator
+- hint1: Don't place an event listener on each individual button.
+Instead, use addEventListenter and attach a listener to a group of buttons.
+Use the event object to determine which button was clicked.
-- hint: use slice and splice instead of push and pop
+- hint: use *slice* and *splice* instead of push and pop

 Create a Calculator using HTML/CSS/JS